tamaragevorgyan/gettyimages-api/README.md

 token over a non-SSL connection will result in an error.

 ###Token Expiration and Renewal
+Access tokens expire after 30 minutes.
+Depending on the OAuth2 authorization flow, you may receive a refresh token as part of the OAuth2 response that you can use to refresh the session.

-Tokens expire after 30 minutes.
-Clients can renew a token before it expires by using the RenewSession operation, without having to provide credentials again.
-We recommend clients track each token's time-to-expiration, and pro-actively call
+If you are calling CreateSession, you can renew a token before it expires by using the RenewSession operation, without having to provide credentials again.

+We recommend clients track each token's time-to-expiration and proactively use the refresh token or call
 RenewSession prior to the token's expiration.